 Denver was soon in the spotlight of a national craze.
 D.D.
 Sturgeon was dubbed the "Father of Yule Lighting."
 Wayne organized the country's first outdoor-lighting contest in Denver in 1918, attracting hundreds of contestants.
 Wayne's efforts inspired manufacturers to come up with affordable products that would work indoors and outdoors regardless of the weather, and as a result, electric billboards across the country began to flash with colored globes, giving rise to flashing neon signs.

-Denverites aren't the only ones, of course: Holiday decorating is a multimillion-dollar business, but even as people add the latest marvels — flashing icicles! blow-up snowmen! — they remain tied to their traditions.
-New Denver mayor John Hickenlooper learned that in 2004, when he suggested replacing the "Merry Christmas" sign at the top of the City and County Building with the more inclusive "Happy Holidays" — which made sense not just because Denver is home to more than Christians, but also because the lighting display glows from the day after Thanksgiving through Christmas and into late January, as a cheerful if over-the-top welcome for visitors to the National Western Stock Show.
+Denver residents continued to embrace the tradition he'd started, and fifty years later showed they were no more amenable to change.
+New Denver mayor John Hickenlooper learned that the hard way in 2004, when he suggested replacing the "Merry Christmas" sign at the top of the City and County Building with the more inclusive "Happy Holidays" — which made sense not just because Denver is home to more than Christians, but also because the lighting display glows from the day before Thanksgiving through Christmas and into late January, as a cheerful — if over-the-top — welcome for visitors to the National Western Stock Show.

 But Hickenlooper was quickly persuaded to leave the sign alone.
 "Over the past several days, it has become clear to me that there is strong community sentiment to maintain the 'Merry Christmas' sign, and I am glad to oblige," he said at the time.
 "My intention was never to disrespect or slight anyone or any religious tradition.
 I apologize to anyone who may have been offended or mistakenly felt I was being anti-Christmas.
 'Hickenlooper' might have two Os, but I am not Scrooge.
 We are happy to keep the 'Merry Christmas' sign."